RichardPHarris/Personal-Projects/README.md

 ![image](https://user-images.githubusercontent.com/79415636/110516955-22481880-8102-11eb-8d07-c7bd9476b8dd.png)

-On the left of the screen you will see a list of server setting catagories, select "Integrations" from this screen click "New Webhook" and the below will be presented:
+On the left of the screen you will see a list of server setting catagories, select "Integrations" from this screen then click "New Webhook" and the below will be presented:

 ![image](https://user-images.githubusercontent.com/79415636/110517144-61766980-8102-11eb-9290-d53e23ed0023.png)

 This is the profile configuration for the profile that will post the anouncment of a new Instagram post.
 You may edit the profile name, and avatar.
 You will also use the "CHANNEL" selection to select the text channel where the announcement will be made.
-I recomend creating an #announcement channel for all relevent postings.
+I recommend creating an #announcement channel for all relevent postings.

 Once that is created, save relevent changes.
 We will return to this window later to retreave the "Webhook URL". **NOTE THE WEBHOOK URL MUST BE KEPT CONFIDENTIAL, AS ANY USER WITH THIS LINK CAN POST TO THE CHANNEL, IGNORING PRIVALAGES**